Richard Oram

 Professor Richard D. Oram F.S.A.
 (Scot.) is a Scottish historian.
-He is a professor of medieval and environmental history at the University of Stirling and an honorary lecturer in history at the University of Aberdeen.
+He is a professor of medieval and environmental history at the University of Stirling.
 He is also the director of the Centre for Environmental History and Policy at the University of Stirling.

-He received his undergraduate training at the University of St. Andrews, where he also carried out his doctoral research, on medieval Galloway.
+In 1983, he received his MA in Mediaeval History with Archaeology at the University of St. Andrews, where he also carried out his doctoral research, on medieval Galloway.
+He joined the University of Stirling in September 2002, having previously been an honorary lecturer in history at the University of Aberdeen.
 In 2000 he published The Lordship of Galloway (Birlinn).
-He has since written a biography of King David I of Scotland (Tempus, 2004), and the High Medieval volume, volume 3, in the New Edinburgh History of Scotland series, entitled Domination and Lordship: Scotland, 1070-1230 (2011).
+He has since written three royal biographies: two of King David I of Scotland (Tempus, 2004; John Donald, 2020), and one of Alexander II of Scotland (John Donald, 2012); as well as the High Medieval volume, volume 3, in the New Edinburgh History of Scotland series, entitled Domination and Lordship: Scotland, 1070-1230 (Edinburgh University Press, 2011).

 In June 2014, Oram was appointed president of the Scottish Castles Association, a registered charity.
+In October 2023, Oram was made a trustee of National Museums Scotland for a four year term.